LimaYes/pos_incentivizer/README.md

 git clone https://github.com/OrdinaryDude/pos_incentivizer
 cd pos_incentivizer
 ```

-**Important!!!
-Do not use an account with more XEL in it than what you are willing to lose.
-While I think this is bug free, I cannot guarantee it!**

 Then edit ```pos.js``` to add a passphrase to an account with a few XEL in it.
 Also configure the node's ip address and the fees you are willing to spend: